New retail dilapidations projects for Timpson and Watches of Switzerland

-TFT is embedding these principals and the interim guidance, published by the IWBI in May 2020, for our offices and in best practice guides for our clients.
+TFT is embedding these principals, published by the IWBI, for our offices and in best practice guides for our clients.
 Our teams are here to help occupier organisations and building owners understand the certification and provide a higher standard of well-being by applying it.

 What is the WELL Health-Safety Rating?